codio/knowledge/source/common/develop/general.rst

 Firewall and network settings
 -----------------------------

 Codio can usually run from anywhere in your browser without any special settings.
-However, some school or university firewall settings may require special configuration.
+However, some k12 or university firewall settings may require special configuration.

 This page contains information for

-- School network system administrators
+- Network system administrators
 - Students and teachers who may be using Codio from home

 Firewall settings